The night Gattuso clashed with 'Jaws' Jordan in Milan

 To his credit, Gattuso has since been extremely regretful of his behaviour that night.

-Speaking to Il Correire della Sera in 2022, he said: "I made a mistake and I feel ashamed.
+Speaking to Corriere della Sera in 2022, he said: "I made a mistake and I feel ashamed.
 It's something I did and it was an unjustifiable error.

 "I could say that these things happen on the pitch, but I am ashamed of it.
 I have a 14-year-old son.
 Do you think I am not ashamed every time he rightly asks me why I did it?"